News

 Exhibition opening:

-April 19, 3-6 PM
+April 19, 2025 3-6 PM

 Stand4 Gallery and Community Arts Space

-Round Table conversation:April 22, 5:30-7 PM
+Round Table conversation:April 22, 2025 5:30-7 PM

 Bay Ridge branch of the Brooklyn Library

-An open conversation about the climate past, present and future of Bay Ridge with Sunk Shore Bay Ridge core collaborators Adrian Jones, Charlie Maliha, Mariya Isabella, Maureen Godwin, Nick Isabella, and Sally McMahon, joined by Mohamed Saleh.
+An open conversation about the climate past, present and future of Bay Ridge with Sunk Shore Bay Ridge core collaborators Adrian Jones, Charlie Maliha, Mariya Isabella, Maureen Godwin, Nicholas Isabella, and Sally McMahon, joined by Mohamed Saleh.
 Are you part of the Bay Ridge community?
 Come join the discussion!
 We want to hear from you.

-Sunk Shore Introductory Workshop:April 26, 3-5 PM
+Sunk Shore Introductory Workshop:April 26, 2025 3-5 PM

 Stand4 Gallery